 Finally – and I do not really know if this is a cost driver or more of a differentiator from the supplier’s point of view – you will most likely have to let the supplier know what features you are expecting before implementing PIM.
 Some provide a lot out-of-the-box, while others may provide these features as custom add-ons.
 Some vendors lack a range of what most would regard as core PIM features.
 But in the end, that is up to you to decide.

 Some vendors probably have other criteria for pricing, but if you are able to give at least some input to the topics above, it should be enough for a vendor to give you a ball-park number.How much is #pim?
-It depends on the number of SKUs, attributes, locations, output channels and users Click To Tweet
+It depends on the number of SKUs, attributes, locations, output channels, and users Click To Tweet

 Be aware, though, that what we have given you here are just parameters for pricing a running PIM system.
 The project cost (also sometimes referred to as onboarding) is an additional one-time cost.
-Pricing this expense is – if possible – even more complex and largely depends of your organisation’s technical competence and capabilities with regard to the time you have available to run the project.
+Pricing this expense is – if possible – even more complex and largely depends on your organization’s technical competence and capabilities with regard to the time you have available to run the project.
 Most vendors will either help you with the entire project, or they will refer you to a partner.